dehydratedpotato/dehydratedpotato/README.md

 - Tech Nerd :floppy_disk:
 - Mac User 💻
 - Cat lover :heart_eyes_cat:
-- Marvel Fan
 - Insane Design Nut
-- I used to have long hair.
-Now it's shorter.

 If I'm not coding, I'm graphic designing.
 If I'm not graphic designing, I'm probably ranting about computers.
 Or graphic design.